Starting an RV storage business?

 After all, you might not have precisely an acre, meaning you’ll need to know what extra considerations go into that calculation.

-So, let’s take it step-by-step and break down how to figure out how many RV storage spots you can fit in your lot:
+So, let’s take it step-by-step and break down how to figure out how many RV storage spots you can fit in your lot.

-Understand What “Coverage Rates” Are
+Step #1: Understand What “Coverage Rates” Are

 The ‘coverage rate’ is the percentage of your land that is– or can be– covered by storage units.